aaronsaray/aaronsaray.com/content/blog/array-merge-is-useful-but-with-a-caveat.markdown

 <!--more-->

 That's what I thought until I did some testing.
 There is a legitimate difference in the looping method vs the `array_merge` method.
 This could be by design in your application, so don't get over-eager optimizing.
-Lets take a look:
+Let's take a look:

 **Example Arrays**